latchset/tang/README.md

 standard ECDH exchange producing `dJWK` which it uses to encrypt the data.
 Afterwards, it discards `dJWK` and the private key from `cJWK`.

-The client then stores `cJWK` for later use in the recovery step.
+The client then store http_parser. s `cJWK` for later use in the recovery step.
 Generally speaking, the client may also store other data, such as the URL of the Tang server or the trusted advertisement signing keys.